mindsmiths/docs/docs/Coding Environment/deployment-to-production.md

 MINDSMITHS_GITLAB_PIPELINE_TOKEN=def456
 ```

-Great, now your environment can communicate with our CI server (we use GitLab CI).
+Great, now your environment can communicate with our CI server.
+Congrats!
 You can now deploy your project.

 ## Deploying

 ### Deploying sandbox

-1. Switch to `uc/` branch.
+1. Switch to a `uc/` branch.
 Branches that are deployed to sandbox must have names that begin wih `uc/`.
 Every `uc/` branch has its own sandbox
-2. [Setup deploy values](#setup-deploy-values) for the branch, if not already
+2. [Set up deploy values](#setup-deploy-values) for the branch, if not already done
 2. Run `forge deploy`. **Make sure that local changes are pushed before deploying**

 ### Deploying production

 1. Switch to the default repo branch.
 Only the default repo branch (usually `main`) can be deployed to production.
-2. [Setup deploy values](#setup-deploy-values) for the branch, if not already
+2. [Set up deploy values](#setup-deploy-values) for the branch, if not already done
 3. Run `forge deploy`. **Make sure that local changes are pushed before deploying**

 ### Setup deploy values

 Deploy values are variables that are deployed with your sandbox or production.
 For example, one of the variables could be `TELEGRAM_BOT_TOKEN`.
+Variables are specific to the environment.
+This means you may not use the same Telegram bot for local development and production deployment.
+In this case, you would have one bot for your local development, one for your sandbox deployment and one for production deployment.

 Before deploying sandbox or production, you need to set these values.
 We store them on our CI server.
 Every branch has its own values.
 Once a user sets values for a branch, other users don't have to set them again for that branch.
 Of course, you can update values at any time.